| ANIMALS

 viewing in the south is more difficult than

-the north due to thick woodlands, so much
+the north due to thick woodlands, so much of

-near the Busanga floodplains, where excellent
+the Busanga floodplains, where excellent animal

-animal sightings are guaranteed.
-Kafue is
+sightings are guaranteed.
+Kafue is one of the

-incredible variety of antelopes including;
+of antelopes including; roan, sable, hartebeest,

-impala (in the south), puku (in the north),
+eland, wildebeest, impala (in the south), puku

-oribi, sitatunga, duiker and waterbuck plus
+(in the north), oribi, sitatunga, duiker and

-red lechwe in their thousands.
-There are plenty
+waterbuck plus red lechwe in their thousands.

-of predators with cheetah, leopard, wild dog,
+There are plenty of predators with cheetah,

-into the water.
-There are also a host of smaller
+also a host of smaller carnivores including

-civet, genet and various mongooses.
-Bush pigs
+the side-striped jackal, civet, genet and various

-and warthogs abound and there are masses of
+mongooses.
+Bush pigs and warthogs abound and

-elephants, hippos and crocodiles too.
-In fact
+there are masses of elephants, hippos and crocodiles

-the only animal missing is the giraffe!
+too.
+In fact the only animal missing is the

-The birding is exceptional, especially on
+The birding is exceptional, especially on the

-the rivers and the dambos, with over 400 species,
+rivers and the dambos, with over 400 species,

 notably goliath herons, fish eagles, wattled